0xOpenBytes/ChatService/README.md

 let response: String = try await chatService.completion(for: "Hello?")
 ```

-You can access the chat history using the chatHistory property of the Chat object:
+You can access the chat history using the chatHistory property of the ChatService object:

 ```swift
 let chatHistory: [ChatService.Chat] = chat.chatHistory